zksecurity/RFCs/source/starknet/stark.md

 The indexing of the table is chosen as the elements of the smallest subgroup of power $2$ that can index the table.

 Furthermore, the columns of a table can be grouped, which allows the prover to fill the table group by group, using challenges from the verifier in-between.
-This is useful in order to perform an interactive arithmetization where parts of the encoded circuit needs verifier randomness to be computed.
+This is useful in order to perform an interactive arithmetization where parts of the encoded circuit need verifier randomness to be computed.

 We give the example of two "original" columns and one "interaction" column, indexed using the multiplicative subgroup of the 16-th roots of unity: